Connect with others who understand.

 Head Lice

 A head lice infestation can cause a crawling feeling, but you’d be able to see evidence of the insects by carefully examining your scalp.
-Head lice are tiny dark bugs that live on human blood and produce yellowish-brown or white nits (eggs).
-Nits can look similar to dandruff but, unlike dandruff flakes, are hard to pull or flick off your hair.
+Head lice are tiny dark bugs that live on human blood and produce nits (eggs) that can look white, cream-colored, or brown depending on their stage.
+Nits can look similar to dandruff but, unlike dandruff flakes, they’re hard to pull or flick off your hair.
 Both dandruff and head lice can cause an itchy scalp and a crawling feeling.

-If you think you have head lice or dandruff, you can try over-the-counter or at-home treatments or see your dermatologist or health care provider for diagnosis and treatment.
-If you don’t see nits or head lice on your scalp, it’s likely something else is causing the sensation.
+If you think you have head lice or dandruff, you can try over-the-counter or at-home treatments, or see a dermatologist or healthcare provider for diagnosis and treatment.
+If you don’t see nits or head lice on your scalp, something else is likely causing the sensation.

 Mites